heyoka/faxe-docs/docs/nodes/s7read.md

 (although the step7 variant is preferred).
 See table below for more information about addressing.

-* The node will optimize reading by treating contiguous values as on reading var.
+* The node will optimize reading by treating contiguous values as one reading var.
 Thus more data can be read in one go.

 * Connections to a PLC are handled by a connection pool, which can grow and shrink as needed.